222,99 €

 • Gebundenes Buch

-Globalisation is also a political phenomenon.
-While 'one world government' is not on the cards, the globalisation of political life has progressed significantly over the last decades.
-Rather than adding on to existing theoretical frameworks such as the realist picture of international anarchy or the English School's "international society", this volume starts out from the idea of the world as one interconnected political system and explores ways and perspectives to analyse it as such.
-The contributors examine central aspects of this emerging global polity such as the role of law, of networks…mehr
+While 'one world government' is not on the cards, the globalization of political life has progressed significantly over the last decades.
+Rather than adding to existing theoretical frameworks such as the realist picture of international anarchy or the English School's 'international society', this volume starts out from the idea of the world as one interconnected political system and explores ways and perspectives in which to analyse it as such.
+Subjects discussed include national sovereignty, law, public management, networks, economic governance, institutions and Europe.
+The contributors…mehr

 Produktbeschreibung

-Globalisation is also a political phenomenon.
-While 'one world government' is not on the cards, the globalisation of political life has progressed significantly over the last decades.
-Rather than adding on to existing theoretical frameworks such as the realist picture of international anarchy or the English School's "international society", this volume starts out from the idea of the world as one interconnected political system and explores ways and perspectives to analyse it as such.
+While 'one world government' is not on the cards, the globalization of political life has progressed significantly over the last decades.
+Rather than adding to existing theoretical frameworks such as the realist picture of international anarchy or the English School's 'international society', this volume starts out from the idea of the world as one interconnected political system and explores ways and perspectives in which to analyse it as such.
+Subjects discussed include national sovereignty, law, public management, networks, economic governance, institutions and Europe.
 The contributors examine central aspects of this emerging global polity such as the role of law, of networks and of civil society.
-They discuss key theoretical and meta-theoretical questions on how to analyse and theorise the global polity, what drives it forward, and whether it can be democratised.
+They discuss key theoretical and meta-theoretical questions on how to analyze and theorize the global polity, what drives it forward, and whether it can be democratized.
+Contributed to, and edited by renowned names in the field, the outstanding scholarship presented in this topical book provides an original contribution to the literature on globalization and global governance.

 Autorenporträt